 A podcast is an audio recording of a host (or group of hosts) talking about a particular subject.
-Generally, there's a guest that joins the host in each podcast episode to provide another perspective, but not always.
+Generally, a guest joins the host in each podcast episode to provide another perspective, but not always.

 Too many bloggers are doing social media wrong.
 Let's take Twitter as an example.

-A lot of bloggers sign up for an account on Twitter and then proceed to post a bunch of links to their own stuff before calling it a day.
+Many bloggers sign up for an account on Twitter and then proceed to post a bunch of links to their own stuff before calling it a day.
 And the posts generally include the post title, post link, and that’s it.

 This is a horrible social media strategy, and here is why.